LucaCappelletti94/default_docker_images/cuda-tsne-docker/README.rst

-Installing CUDA-TSNE with no hussle
+Installing CUDA-TSNE with no hustle
 =========================================================
 To install CUDA-TSNE on an NVIDIA-DOCKER enabled machine run the following: